darrenkopp/darrenkopp.github.com/_posts/2013-09-12-own-your-online-presence.md

 If you do own your own domain name, you can leverage the benefits of FeedBurner while insulating yourself further from the impact of the consequences if FeedBurner were to disappear.
 To do this, you can [use the MyBrand feature](http://support.google.com/feedburner/answer/79590?hl=en) that FeedBurner offers which allows you to take a subdomain like feeds.darrenkopp.com and point it to the FeedBurner servers.

-Now, if there ever came the day that FeedBurner went offline, you can just change the <abbr title="Canonical Name record, because that really helped, right?
+Now, if the day comes that FeedBurner goes offline, you can just change the <abbr title="Canonical Name record, because that really helped, right?
 CNAME is like an alias for another domain name">CNAME</abbr> from the FeedBurner servers to back to your domain and host and serve your RSS feed from there and no one will ever that anything changed.
+If you are extremely concerned about Google taking the axe to FeedBurner, then I would suggest that you look into some alternatives like [FeedBlitz](http://feedblitz.com) or [FeedPress](http://feedpress.com).

 ### Use analytics